Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Introduction

-An embedding of a graph $G$ in a surface $X$ induces the { dual graph} $G^*$ of the embedding.
+An embedding of a graph $G$ in a surface $X$ induces the dual graph $G^*$ embedding.
 We regard $G^*$ as an abstract graph with natural embedding into $X$, so that each vertex of $G^*$ lies on the face of the embedding of $G$ it represents.
-The central notion related to the couple $G,G^\star$ is of { diamond graph} - for simultaneous embedding of $G$ and $G^*$, the diamond graph $G^+$ has the vertex set equal to $V(G)\cup V(G^*)$ and the edges connecting the end-vertices of each dual pair of edges $e,e^*$ into a facial cycle $F(e)$ of $G^+$, which is a $4-$gon called a { diamond} (see Figure \ref{fig.diamond}).
+The central notion related to the couple $G,G^*$ is that of the diamond graph - for simultaneous embedding of $G$ and $G^*$, the diamond graph $G^+$ has the vertex set equal to $V(G)\cup V(G^*)$ and the edges connecting the end-vertices of each dual pair of edges $e,e^*$ into a facial cycle $F(e)$ of $G^+$, which is a $4-$gon called a diamond (see Figure \ref{fig.diamond}).

-We say that an embedding of $G$ is { critical} if it is isoradial, i.e., in any local trivialization realized by complex plane is each face of $G$ a cyclic polygon (the face is possible to inscribe into a circle.)
-Moreover, the circumcenters of the facial polygons are contained in the closures of faces and all the facial polygons have the same radius.
-An equivalent description based on diamond graph $G^+$ looks as follows.
-The embedding $\varphi$ of $G^+$ is {critical} if each of its faces $F(e), e\in E$, is a { rhombus}, i.e., the following conditions hold true (for all $i$) with respect to the induced conformal class of metrics on $\varphi(X)$: \begin{enumerate} \item The diagonals of each rhombus (in $Im(\varphi_i\circ\varphi)$) are perpendicular, \item The lengths of sides of all rhombi (in $Im(\varphi_i\circ\varphi)$) are the same. \end{enumerate} In particular, the first property is independent of the choice of trivialization, i.e. of the index $i$ together with $Im(\varphi_i\circ\varphi)$, because the transition maps $\varphi_i\circ\varphi_j^{-1}$ are conformal and so angle preserving.
-The second condition already depends on the choice of a metric in a given conformal class of metrics.
+An embedding $\varphi$ of $G^+$ is {critical} if each of its faces $F(e), e\in E$, is a { rhombus}, i.e., the following conditions hold true with respect to the induced conformal class of metrics in a given local chart on $\varphi(X)$: \begin{enumerate} \item The diagonals of each rhombus are perpendicular, \item The lengths of sides of all rhombi are the same. \end{enumerate} Notice that the first property is independent of the choice of local chart, because the transition maps $\varphi_i\circ\varphi_j^{-1}$ are conformal and so angle preserving, while the second condition depends on the choice of a representative metric in the conformal class.